vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-proxy.md

 Is this everything there is to know to run a Swarm cluster successfully?
 Not even close!
 What we explored by now (in this and the previous article) is only the beginning.
 There are quite a few questions waiting to be answered.
 What happened to Docker Compose?
 How do we deploy new releases without downtime?
 Are there any additional tools we should use?

 I'll try to give answers to those and quite a few other questions in future articles.
-The next one will be dedicated to TODO.
+The next one will be dedicated to *Distributed Application Bundles*.